 - pylint is much more powerful, slower, and generates massive numbers of false positives.

 As a result much fewer Python projects use it than

 flake8.
-I still recommend using it, but see my blog post on the subject for details on making it usable.
+I still recommend using it, but see my article on configuring Pylint for details on making it usable.

 You should document your classes and public methods using docstrings.
 Unless you’re using the new type signature syntax you should also document the types of function parameters and results.

 Typically Python docstrings are written in reStructuredText format.
 It’s surprisingly difficult to find an example of the standard style, but here’s one.

 A good Python editor or IDE won’t be as powerful as the equivalent Java IDE, but it will make your life easier.
 All of these will do syntax highlighting, code completion, error highlighting, etc.: